gepito/gepito.github.io/README.md

 I've been also inspired by spark eroding, when I've heard about not too long ago.
 It would be great to make some experiments with!

+I have some smal irrigation systems around me, so I may grow flowers at my weekend house's balkony  where I have souringly few time to be present.
+My experience is that there aren't reliable moisture sensors available - at least there are no affordable ones.
+This must be changed in the near future too :)

 Many more coming - when time permitting...